Giacomini Wetland Restoration Project: Restoration

 Welcome to the Restoration Web Page for the Giacomini Wetland Restoration Project.

-We are just embarking on Year 5 in the restoration cycle and are excited to see what changes the coming year has in store for us.
-Year 5 is a special anniversary for this project, marking the final year of post-restoration monitoring and restoration, and we plan to celebrate accordingly.
-Stay tuned in 2013 for information on field seminars, volunteer events, and an anniversary celebration event on Saturday, October 26, 2013.
+We are just embarking on Year 7 in the restoration cycle and are excited to see what changes the coming year has in store for us.
+Year 5 was a special anniversary for this project, marking the final year of post-restoration monitoring and restoration, and we celebrated accordingly, hosting field seminars, volunteer events, and an anniversary celebration event on Saturday, October 26, 2013.

 We are seeing increases in ducks and several breeding bird species relative to previous years, sightings of bald eagles and otters, and establishment by California red-legged frog, a federally threatened species, and Tidewater goby, a federally endangered species, in one of our mitigation wetlands.
 Tidewater goby has also moved into Lagunitas Creek and adjacent tributaries.
 This resident estuarine fish that prefers brackish water conditions had not been documented in this creek since 1953.
 The plant community is also rapidly changing into a salt marsh, and rare plants are spreading rapidly into the new marsh habitat.
 Learn more about these changes in our articles on this section of the website (click on a link above to learn more about the topic).

 Most of the construction has been completed, but the Seashore and PRNSA intend to continue fundraising efforts to expand or continue active restoration efforts in the Giacomini Ranch and Olema Marsh.
 In addition, many areas subject to invasive plant removal in 2008 will require subsequent re-treatment in future years to ensure eradication, with active revegetation conducted when eradication is successful.